huiyingShen/SimpleCvCam/README.md

 # SimpleCvCam
 A simple starter Android project that use OpenCV, NDK, camera.
-NOT built on top of any OpenCV tutorial examples.
+NOT built on top of any OpenCV tutorial example.